dabapps/periodical/README.md

     >>> period.end
     datetime.date(2014, 3, 31)

 The `isoformat()` method returns an ISO 8601 formatted date representing the start of the date range.
-Note that quarterly representations cannot be expressed in ISO 8601, so will simply a monthly representation.
+Note that quarterly representations cannot be expressed in ISO 8601, so will simply return the monthly representation of the start date.

     '2015'        # The 2015 year.
     '2013-04'     # The second quarter of 2013.